Devi Nampiaparampil

 Devi Elizabeth Nampiaparampil (also known as Doctor Devi; born May 13, 1977) is an American physician and researcher who specializes in preventing and treating chronic pain.
 She performs X-ray-guided invasive spinal procedures for pain, teaches medical students and trainees, comments on medical issues for various platforms, and appears on news and talk shows.
 She has appeared on the daytime soap opera General Hospital.
-Dr. Nampiaparampil also ran as for New York City Public Advocate in the November 2021 general election.
+Nampiaparampil ran for New York City Public Advocate in the November 2021 general election.